nachivpn/k/README.md

 a delimiting context operator (or lock).
-The addition of locks simplifies the formulation of typing rules for different modalities, but obscures syntactic lemmas involving the context, and makes it difficult to formalize and prove meta-theoretic properties about these calculi.
+The addition of locks simplifies the formulation of typing rules for different modalities, but obscures syntactic lemmas involving the context, and makes it difficult to formalise and prove meta-theoretic properties about these calculi.

-This repo contains a mechanisation of an intrinsically typed formalization of the Fitch-style Intuitionistic K (IK) calculus in Agda.
+This repo contains a mechanisation of an intrinsically typed formalisation of the Fitch-style Intuitionistic K (IK) calculus in Agda.
 The trick here is to identify a suitable inductive notion of weakening and parallel substitution that is amenable to implementation and proofs.